hareyakana/hareyakana.github.io/_pages/cv.md

 Education
 ======
 * A levels, Tunku Abdul Rahman College, Malaysia, 2011
-* Master of Physics, University of Southampton, United Kingdom, 2016
+* Master of Physics(MPhys), University of Southampton, United Kingdom, 2016
   * "Flavour Composition and Energy Spectrum of Astrophysical Neutrino at IceCube", Supervised by Pasquale Di Bari
 * Experimental Physics, Osaka University, Japan, 2020/03, 単位修得退学/withdrawal with credit